 Please check the forecast before making the journey to campus.

-There are a few events where food will be served: luncheons, dinners, and various gatherings.
-All menus include options for vegans, vegetarians, and those who are gluten-free.
-Though if you have a particular dietary need (even if it's one of the aforementioned), please inform us by Thursday, September 27 so our dining service may prepare.
+All menus will include options for vegans, vegetarians, and those who are gluten-free.
+If you have a particular dietary need (including one of the aforementioned), please inform the Office of Alumnae and Alumni Relations by Friday, August 23 so our dining service may plan accordingly.

 Taste of Maryland Dinner

-Please review Lodging for information about room blocks secured by the University at local hotels.
+Please review the Lodging page for information about room blocks secured by the University at local hotels.
 Campus dormitories are reserved for student use.

 Children are welcome to attend Reunion.
 Activities (think arts and crafts, board games, sidewalk chalk, etc.) will be available in Noyes Alumnae House for children to use at their leisure.

 Unfortunately, we are unable to provide organized childcare and supervision.
 Parents, please plan accordingly.